Dustin (comic strip): Characters

-Dustin Kudlick, the titular character of the comic strip.
-A 23-year-old college graduate who has failed to find regular employment in the current economy after graduating and thus moved back home to live with his parents.
-He is constantly trapped in a cycle of dead-end temp jobs and grueling manual labor, frequently shown putting in long hours at a car wash or asking his supervisor at the temp agency for more career-enhancing assignments that might help him break out of the cycle of wage slavery.
-He also deals with trouble in developing relationships with women, as well as depression and a severe sleep disorder, both of which go unremarked by his callous family.
+Dustin Kudlick, the title character of the comic strip.
+A 23-year-old college graduate who has failed to find regular employment after graduating and thus moved back home to live with his parents.
+He often gains temp jobs despite extreme laziness and a lack of motivation.
+He is frequently shown asking his agent at the temp agency for middle or upper-level management positions, despite demonstrating no vocation whatsoever and frequently being let go from his temp positions for incompetence and/or laziness.
+In developing relationships with women, Dustin frequently finds himself rejected or alone.

-Despite his dysfunctional family atmosphere, Dustin remains stoic, a heroic everyman and inspiration to the reader, as he endures and strives, trying to find financial stability, a sense of vocation, acceptance from his family, and even happiness itself.

-Ed Kudlick, Dustin's father, is an angry, bitter lawyer who despises Dustin's apparent laziness.
-Ed is never supportive in any way, and always seeks to crush Dustin's attempts to find meaning and useful employment, ceaselessly mocking his son and putting him down; the only thing they consistently have in common is their love of golf.
-In 2023, Ed inexplicably took up pole vaulting as a hobby, despite having expressed no interested in the prior decade.
+Ed Kudlick, Dustin's father, is a successful, overweight lawyer who eats too much, especially donuts, and is annoyed with his son's situation and lack of motivation, but does not pressure Dustin to improve his situation or move out.
+The only thing they consistently have in common is their love of golf.

 Helen Kudlick, Dustin's mother, is a radio advice talk-show host of "Here's Helen," who occasionally endures one airheaded marijuana-advocate caller named Carl with some of his crazy questions.
-Always keeping faith that her son will do well eventually, even though she does have a shopaholic problem, especially over shoes.
-Contemporary story arcs also involve Helen exploring relationships with other men after Ed signed up for pole vaulting lessons.
+She always keeps faith that her son will do well eventually, even though she does have a shopaholic problem, especially over shoes.

-Megan Kudlick, Dustin's teenaged sister, seven years younger than her brother, also resides in the house.
-A bit of an overachiever, she tends to follow their father's example in insulting and undercutting Dustin at every possible turn, showing how poor parenting can poison the next generation as well.
+Megan Kudlick, Dustin's teenage sister, seven years younger than her brother, also resides in the house.
+A bit of an overachiever, she tends to insult and undercut Dustin at every possible turn.
 But at times they do share moments of true sibling bonding, and she sometimes encourages him to keep trying.

-Simone Fontenot, the salty owner of TurboTemps, a one-woman employment agency.
-Simone provides Dustin with temporary job assignments and unending criticism, sarcasm and almost always mispronounces his last name.
-She bears an unsettling resemblance to Ed in make-up and a wig.
+Simone Fontenot, the owner of TurboTemps, a one-woman employment agency.
+Simone provides Dustin with an unending stream of temporary job assignments, which he predictably squanders.
+She also supplies criticism and sarcasm that serves as a comically objective assessment of Dustin's historically poor work performance.

 Kevin Fitch, Dustin's best friend, who actually works but is less ambitious and intelligent than Dustin is.

-Hayden, a precocious seven-year-old kid and next-door neighbor living with his single mother who balances between wisdom and antagonism for Dustin.
+Hayden, a precocious seven-year-old kid and next-door neighbor living with his single mother who shares his wisdom that is uncharacteristic, given his age.